 - Book grant for purchasing East Asian literature for classroom use, provided upon completion of all requirements

-The workshop kicks off on a Sunday, and ends on the following Friday.
+The workshop kicks off Sunday, July 9.
 Each morning, history professors lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
 Topics discussed include history, religion, culture, family and gender, and language.

-Each afternoon literature professors discuss the short stories, novels, and poetry that participants have read prior to arrival at the workshop, focusing on universal as well as culture-specific aspects of the works.
+Each afternoon literature professors discuss the short stories, novels, and poetry that participants have read prior to attending the workshop, focusing on universal as well as culture-specific aspects of the works.

 After the literature discussions, a high school world literature teacher with experience teaching East Asian literature acts as curriculum consultant, leading strategy sessions on how to teach the works at the high school level.